Life after SSRI

 Reader, I asked her out.

-Did it work out?
-It did not.
-It was not just the rejection in itself, it was the awkwardness that I clearly made her feel that haunted me for years.
-I behaved in various ways which were... embarrassing.
+It was not just the inevitable rejection, it was the awkwardness that I clearly made her feel that haunts me to this day.
+I wish I could tell you I handled the situation with a poised maturity, but instead I behaved in various ways which were... embarrassing.
 Even now, some seventeen years later, I am cringing in my seat as I recall them.
 I changed jobs soon after.

 It gets worse.